 - 1. Executive experience (10% of the tuition). - EMBA Program: 4 years or more. - MBA program: 3 years. - 2.
 Multi-national corporation employer (5% of the tuition). - 3.
-Company Size (5% of the tuition): - Revenue ≥ \$50,000,000 - Number of employees: \geq 500 - 4.
+Company Size (5% of the tuition): - Revenue ≥ \$50,000,000 - Number of employees: ≥ 500 - 4.
 Participation in a group of at least fifteen students from the same company (\$150). - 5.
 Academic performance (5% of the tuition): - Higher than 75% of the maximum grade scale. - 6.
 People or Planet involvement (10% of the tuition). - Involvement with organization, institutions or firms dedicated to environmental protection. - Involvement with organization, institutions or firms dedicated to social protection. - Involvement with projects resulting in women empowerment. - 7.
 Entrepreneurship (10% of tuition). - Has created own business or proof of participation or interest on being part of a Start-Up. - 8.
 Winner of Business Case Competition (10% 50% of tuition for the best five participants). - 9.
 Head of the family (10% of tuition).

-Major Policy Statements

-Students with Disabilities Policy

-Westfield Business School does not discriminate on the basis of disability in the admission or access to, or operations of, its programs or activities.
+Major Policy Statements Students with Disabilities Policy Westfield Business School does not discriminate on the basis of disability in the admission or access to, or operations of, its programs or activities.
 Westfield Business School does not discriminate on the basis of disability in its hiring or employment practices.
+Westfield Business School follows the regulations prohibiting discrimination against individuals with disabilities, and particularly the Americans with Disabilities Act of 1990 (ADA), patterned after Section 504.

-Business School Health and Safety Policy

-The Business School acknowledges that it is its duty to ensure, so far as is reasonably practicable, the health, safety and welfare of the staff of the Business School, its students, contractors and anyone else who comes in contact with the Business School and its activities.
+Business School Health and Safety Policy The Business School acknowledges that it is its duty to ensure, so far as is reasonably practicable, the health, safety and welfare of the staff of the Business School, its students, contractors and anyone else who comes in contact with the Business School and its activities.